 | R U B A R U B A |

-RUBA RUBA is a small batch clothing label made in Connecticut, by Georgia Caroline.
-This small batch line/one of a kind collection is full of uncomplicated + timeless + effortless pieces that are thoughtfully created with quality over quantity in mind.
+RUBA RUBA is a small batch clothing label designed and produced on the coast of Connecticut by Georgia Caroline.
+Georgia hand-produces one-of-a-kind, uncomplicated, timeless + effortless pieces that are thoughtfully created with quality over quantity at the forefront of her practice.

-RUBA RUBA puts focus on year round layers that you can feel good about wearing.
-The quality + easy-going silhouettes make getting dressed simple so you can be the powerhouse woman you are.
+RUBA RUBA puts an emphasis on year-round layers that you can feel good about wearing: with quality materials + flattering silhouettes allowing you to get dressed with ease - and be the powerhouse woman you are.

-Style is more than just clothes.
+Style is more than clothing.
 Style is how you feel + live your life!